-- 1. A data-name or a name associated with a level indicator which is used in a reference either together with another data-name which is the name of an item that is subordinate to the qualifier or together with a condition-name. - 2.
-A screen-name which is used in a reference together with another screen-name which is the name of an item that is subordinate to the qualifier. - 3.
-A section-name which is used in a reference together with a paragraph-name specified in that section. - 4.
-A library-name which is used in a reference together with a text-name associated with that library. - 5.
-A file-name which is used in a reference together with the special register LINAGE-COUNTER associated with that file.
+- 1. A data-name or a name associated with a level indicator that is used in a reference either together with another data-name, which is the name of an item that is subordinate to the qualifier, or together with a condition-name. - 2.
+A screen-name that is used in a reference together with another screenname, which is the name of an item that is subordinate to the qualifier. - 3.
+A section-name that is used in a reference together with a paragraph-name specified in that section. - 4.
+A library-name that is used in a reference together with a text-name associated with that library. - 5.
+A file-name that is used in a reference together with the special register LINAGE-COUNTER associated with that file.